 When Are Volunteer Orientations?

-Volunteer orientations are held the first Thursday of the month at 2:30 PM.
+Volunteer orientations are held the second Thursday of the month at 2:30 PM.
 They typically run about an hour.
-Please contact Jane Wilsky at email@example.com to confirm your date.
+No RSVP required.